Mental Health Courses

 Assess and promote social, emotional and physical wellbeing:

-This includes the skills and knowledge required to assess and promote social, emotional and physical wellbeing.
+This includes the skills and knowledge required to assess and promote social, emotional and physical well-being.
 It covers topics such as risk management, communication, counselling, and working with families.
 It also includes a work placement component, which gives students the opportunity to gain real-world experience.

 Provide support to develop wellness plans and advanced directives: